Edit

 Extent Required - Describes the spatial (longitude/latitude) and temporal (date range) extents of the collection.

-Providers Any of the organizations that captures or processes the content of the collection.
+Providers Organizations that capture or process the content of the collection.

 Summaries List of key-value pairs that provide an overview of the properties of the included Items.

-Collection Assets Data files directly associated with the collection, for example, a thumbnail image.
+Collection Assets Data files directly associated with the collection, such as a thumbnail image.

 Item Assets Details information about the datafiles that are included in the collection's Items.
 For more information, see Item Assets.